Skip to content

 WHY TAKE THIS COURSE

-This programme is approved by CORU.
 This course is designed for people who want to attain the standards of proficiency for social care workers as defined by CORU.

 The learner will engage with 18 modules that explore social care practice and how it applies in various social care settings.
-Students will complete 800 hours of supervised practice placement, in a social care setting.
-(Note any student working within a social care area cannot complete either placement with their employer).
-This qualification is designed to lead to social care registration.
+Students will complete 800 hours of supervised practice placement, in a social care setting (400 hours in Yr2 and 400 hours in Yr3 in 2 different Social Care settings.
+This is typically done as 16 hours per week for 25 weeks from January to June).

 CORU Update